kartikjain/InterviewTasks/testing/README.md

   - Use ES6/ES7 for writing code
   - There should be asynchronous code in the API preferably using async/await

-#### Important Instructions
+##### Directions
 -  Test Should cover Asynchronous functionality like DB Query or File Handling or similar functionality
 - Create Test Data and include instructions to import this data
+- Ideal time to finish the project would be 3-5 days
+- Email if you have any queries/doubts
+- The project is open ended so try to do few Great things then Many Ordinary things
+- You should have fun building it.
+- If its not finished submit it anyways.

 ##### Before you start
-   - Drop an email at kartik@rxlab.solutions with the following details: Name, College, Resume, Proficient Skills and when you will start the project
+   - Drop an email at kartik@rxlab.solutions with the following details: Name, College, Resume, Proficient Skills, tentative problem statement/features you intend to finish as part of the task and when you will start the project

 ##### After you finish
 - Upload the code on Github/Bitbucket and share the link on email.